 For many years, Glyphosate was considered completely safe.
 The theory was that higher-order animals, such as humans and protection dogs, didn’t have the enzymatic pathway the herbicide used.
 Therefore, the risk of poisoning was close to zero.
 However, it turns out that common thought and actual scientific testing didn’t align with each other.

 Lethal dose testing in rats proved that Glyphosate will attack alternate enzymatic processes, mostly the ones associated with organ detoxification.
 So even though higher animals are supposed to be immune to the mechanism of action, they’re not.
 The herbicide will work on enzymes it wasn’t intended for.

-There were many more studies confirming it and showing a variety of health problem.
+There were many more studies confirming it and showing a variety of health problems.
 This led the World Health Organization to declare the pesticide was most likely a cancer-causing agent.
-A backlash resulted from the manufactures and soon claims of missing evidence began circulating.
+A backlash resulted from the manufacturers and soon claims of missing evidence began circulating.

 Globally, the sale of this herbicide rakes in millions of dollars annually, so obviously the manufacturer has a stake in proving their product safe.
 What is indisputable though, is that Glyphosate does cause considerable illness in pets.
 If you’re interested in the evidence, you can read a summary of toxicology studies here.

 How Does It Get In My Dog Food?